CCurl/c4/README.md

 ## C4 memory areas

-C4 uses three memory areas:
+C4 provides three memory areas:
 - The code area can store up to 65536 WORD-CODEs, 16-bit index.
 (CODE-SZ).
 - The dictionary area can store up to 65536 bytes, 16-bit index (DICT-SZ).
 - The variables area can store up to CELL bytes, CELL index (VARS-SZ).